Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Dizziness occurs with headache

-• There is diabetes, BP, heart disease, stroke risk, or neurological symptoms
+• There is diabetes, high blood pressure, heart disease, stroke risk, or neurological symptoms

 • Symptoms are worsening or not improving

-• There is hearing loss, ringing, or ear fullness
+• There is hearing loss, ringing in the ear, or ear fullness

 • There is numbness, weakness, imbalance, or visual disturbance